 Whether you're applying for a bookkeeping job or are hoping to start a business, the Institute of Certified Bookkeepers (ICB) allows you to study a bookkeeping course either at home or through an accredited training provider such as Kaplan.

 If you complete the core ICB bookkeeping qualifications in order, you can study at the highest level and achieve the Diploma in Advanced Bookkeeping and Accounting.
 This allows you to become an ICB-certified bookkeeper, become a member of the professional organisation and carry out roles to a senior employed or self-employed standard.

 The AAT offers five short bookkeeping courses, from introductory and foundation levels to the Advanced Certificate in Bookkeeping qualification, which can be used to progress to professional AAT Bookkeeper status (AATQB).

 The Chartered Tax Adviser (CTA) qualification from the Chartered Institute of Taxation (CIOT) is the highest attainment for those involved with tax.
 As well as passing the entry exams, you'll also need three years' professional experience in a relevant role.

-A joint programme between the CIOT and ICAEW enables students to achieve the CTA and ACA qualifications, leading to becoming an ICAEW Chartered Accountant and Chartered Tax Adviser.
+A joint programme between the CIOT and ICAEW enables students to achieve the CTA and ACA qualifications, leading to becoming an ICAEW Chartered Accountant and Chartered Tax Adviser within three to four years.
 After first enrolling with the ACA, students working in a relevant role can choose to either specialise in Indirect Tax or Owned-Managed Businesses.
 You will need to pay separate registration and exam fees to each organisation.